Australia (horse): 2013: two-year-old season

-Australia's first race was a seven furlong maiden race at the Curragh on 30 June.
-He was made favourite, but started very slowly and although he finished strongly he failed by a neck to catch the Jim Bolger-trained Renaissance Art.
+Australia's first race was a seven-furlong maiden race at the Curragh on 30 June.
+He was made favourite, but started very slowly and although finishing strongly failed by a neck to catch the Jim Bolger-trained Renaissance Art.
 He returned over the same course and distance and recorded his first success, beating ten opponents at odds of 30/100.
 Australia was then moved up in class for the Group Three Breeders' Cup Juvenile Turf Trial Stakes over one mile at Leopardstown Racecourse on 7 September.
 In a four-runner field he started second favourite behind Free Eagle, a Dermot Weld-trained colt who had won his debut by five and a half lengths.
 Australia raced in third behind Kingfisher and Free Eagle before taking the lead approaching the final furlong.
 In the closing stages he accelerated clear to win by six lengths in "impressive" style.

 2014: three-year-old season

 Spring

-Australia did not contest any trial races in the spring of 2014, making his seasonal début in the 2000 Guineas over the Rowley mile at Newmarket Racecourse on 3 May.
+Australia did not contest any trial races in spring 2014, making his seasonal début in the 2000 Guineas over the Rowley mile at Newmarket Racecourse on 3 May.
 Starting the 5/2 second choice in the betting he raced down the stands side (the left side from the jockeys' viewpoint) as the field split into two groups on either side of the wide Newmarket straight.
 He took the lead of the stands-side group in the closing stages but was beaten into third by Night of Thunder and Kingman, both of whom had raced on the opposite side for almost all the way.

 After the Guineas, O'Brien said he was "delighted" with the run and the ante-post odds for Australia to win The Derby were shortened from 9/4 to 7/4.
-Australia did not take part in any of the traditional Derby trials but the poor performance of Godolphin's colt True Story in the Dante Stakes caused the odds to be shortened to odds on.
+Australia did not take part in any of the traditional Derby trials but the poor performance of Godolphin's colt True Story in the Dante Stakes caused the odds to be shortened to odds-on.
 Coral made him 4/6 to win the classic.
 Despite Australia not competing in any trials many other fellow Ballydoyle horses did.
 Orchestra won the Chester Vase and the odds on him following up the win with a Derby victory like Ruler of the World the previous year were shortened.
 Kingfisher won the Dee Stakes whilst Geoffrey Chaucer finished third in a messy renewal of the Derrinstown Stud Derby Trial.
 Two weeks before the Derby bookmakers reported a surge of bets on Geoffrey Chaucer and eased their price on Australia in response.
 The threat of rain on Derby day also caused a further lengthening of Australia's odds as it was thought that Kingston Hill would do well on the softer ground.